rrainey/DSKY-digital-indicator-replica/README.md

 This project is composed of these component subfolders:

-* artwork - artwork to be printed or silk-screened onto the glass/acrylic cover.
+* **artwork** - artwork to be printed or silk-screened onto the glass/acrylic cover.

-* pcb - KiCad project for the controller PCB design
+* **pcb** - KiCad project for the controller PCB design

-* firmware - Arduino-based controller firmware.
-This module is designed to be controlled via a USB serial interface.
+* **firmware** - Arduino-based controller firmware.
+This module is designed to be controlled via the USB serial interface.

-* hardware - 3D-printable frame components designed using Fusion 360.
+* **hardware** - 3D-printable frame components designed using Fusion 360.
 STEP and Fusion source files available.
 Hardware models used in thie replica were derived from models found in the [AGC Mechanical CAD project](https://github.com/rrainey/agc-mechanical-cad).

 ## Printed Circuit Board Status and Assembly

-The PCB has been designed but has not yet been tested.
-As of mid-January 2021, I have ordered an initial batch of bare V1 PCBs and components for testing.
+Summary below.
+You will find more detailed notes in the [./pcb folder](./pcb/PCB-NOTES.md).

+As of late February, 2021, I am preparing to test version V3 of the PCB.
+I hope this will be the version suitable for general use.
 I ordered parts from Digi-Key; you will find Digi-Key part numbers as part of the KiCad component list in the schematic.

 I use a solder reflow oven in my shop.
 I plan to use a [two step process](https://www.instructables.com/Making-double-side-boards-in-reflow-oven/) to first reflow the back (LED) side using Sn63/Pb37 paste, then reflow the front side using a lower temperature solder paste (Bi57Sn42Ag1).

 ## Painting